 Kids today experience technology in a wholly different way than their parents did.
 They live in a world where you can reach the Web 24 hours a day from mobile phones and where ordinary people become celebrities overnight because their YouTube videos go viral.
 They don’t remember the days of dial-up Internet or 20-kilobyte modems.

 In a sense, they’re the Internet experts.
 They’ve been using the Web for practically their entire lives, and they’re among the first to try out new technologies and social networking tools.

 On the other hand, they’re just kids.
 They’re still developing emotionally and mentally, and they’re not always able to make informed decisions about their internet use.
 That’s why it’s important for parents to be involved in their children’s digital lives.

 If your children understand the dangers inherent to the Web and how to avoid compromising situations, they’ll be able to use the Internet to their greatest advantage.

-To help you protect your kids online, read this list of five common sense social networking rules for kids.
+To help you protect your kids online, here are five common-sense social networking rules for kids.

 1. Limit their time online

 From helping with homework to connecting with friends, the internet can be an amazing resource for kids.
 As with most things, however, it’s important for your children to use the Web (and the computer in general) in moderation.
 One to two hours is the most commonly recommended period of time that kids should spend online.

 To help ensure that your kids stick to the time limits you’ve established, make sure the family computer is in a common room of the home.

 Some scientists have speculated that there is a link between high Internet use and social and behavioral issues later in life, but there hasn’t been much concrete research done on the subject.
 Nevertheless, limiting the amount of time your kids sit in front of the computer is a good idea.